chocolateboy/pmsencoder/README.md

 ## Uninstalling <a name="Uninstall"></a>

-To uninstall PMSEncoder, remove the jar file from the `plugins` directory.
+To uninstall/disable PMSEncoder, remove the jar file from the `plugins` directory.

 ## Building <a name="Build"></a>